SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Scrum Team[ScrumTeam] is small enough to remain nimble and large enough to complete significant work within a Sprint, typically 10 or fewer people.
 In general, we have found that smaller teams[ScrumTeam] communicate better and are more productive.
 If Scrum Teams[ScrumTeam] become too large, they should consider reorganizing into multiple cohesive Scrum Teams[ScrumTeam], each focused[ScrumValues:Focus] on the same product.
-Therefore, they[ScrumTeam] should share the same Product Goal[Commitments:ProductGoal], Product Backlog[ScrumArtefact:ProductBacklog], and Product Owner.
+Therefore, they[ScrumTeam] should share the same Product Goal[Commitments:ProductGoal], Product Backlog[ScrumArtefact:ProductBacklog], and Product Owner[ScrumTeam:ProductOwner].

 The Scrum Team[ScrumTeam] is responsible[Responsible] for all product-related activities from stakeholder collaboration, verification, maintenance, operation, experimentation, research and development, and anything else that might be required.
 They[ScrumTeam] are structured and empowered by the organization to manage their[ScrumTeam] own work.
 Working in Sprints at a sustainable pace improves[ScrumPillars:Adaption] the Scrum Team’s[ScrumTeam] focus[ScrumValues:Focus] and consistency[ReduceComplexity].

-The entire Scrum Team[ScrumTeam] is accountable[Accountable] for creating a valuable, useful Increment[ScrumArtifacts] every Sprint.
+The entire Scrum Team[ScrumTeam] is accountable[ScrumTeam:Accountable] for creating a valuable, useful Increment[ScrumArtifacts] every Sprint.
-Scrum defines three specific accountabilities[Accountable] within the Scrum Team[ScrumTeam]: the Developers, the Product Owner, and the Scrum Master.
+Scrum defines three specific accountabilities[Accountable] within the Scrum Team[ScrumTeam]: the Developers[ScrumTeam:Developers], the Product Owner[ScrumTeam:ProductOwner], and the Scrum Master[ScrumTeam:ScrumMaster].

-## Developers
+## Developers[ScrumTeam:Developers]

-Developers are the people in the Scrum Team[ScrumTeam] that are committed[ScrumValues:Commitment] to creating any aspect of a usable Increment[ScrumArtifacts] each Sprint.
+Developers[ScrumTeam:Developers] are the people in the Scrum Team[ScrumTeam] that are committed[ScrumValues:Commitment] to creating any aspect of a usable Increment[ScrumArtifacts] each Sprint.

-The specific skills needed by the Developers are often broad and will vary with the domain of work.
+The specific skills needed by the Developers[ScrumTeam:Developers] are often broad and will vary with the domain of work.
-However, the Developers are always accountable[Accountable] for:
+However, the Developers[ScrumTeam:Developers] are always accountable[ScrumTeam:Developers:Accountable] for:

-- Creating a plan for the Sprint, the Sprint Backlog;[Developers,Accountable]
+- Creating a plan for the Sprint, the Sprint Backlog;[ScrumTeam:Developers:Accountable]
-- Instilling quality by adhering to a Definition of Done[Commitments:DefinitionOfDone];[Developers,Accountable]
+- Instilling quality by adhering to a Definition of Done[Commitments:DefinitionOfDone];[ScrumTeam:Developers:Accountable]
-- Adapting[ScrumPillars:Adaption] their plan each day toward the Sprint Goal[Commitments:SprintGoal]; and,[Developers,Accountable]
+- Adapting[ScrumPillars:Adaption] their plan each day toward the Sprint Goal[Commitments:SprintGoal]; and,[ScrumTeam:Developers:Accountable]
-- Holding each other accountable[Accountable] as professionals.[ScrumTeam:Developers]
+- Holding each other accountable as professionals.[ScrumTeam:Developers:Accountable]

-## Product Owner
+## Product Owner[ScrumTeam:ProductOwner]

-The Product Owner is accountable[Accountable] for maximizing the value of the product resulting from the work of the Scrum Team[ScrumTeam].
+The Product Owner[ScrumTeam:ProductOwner] is accountable[Accountable] for maximizing the value of the product resulting from the work of the Scrum Team[ScrumTeam].
 How this is done may vary widely across organizations, Scrum Teams[ScrumTeam], and individuals.

-The Product Owner is also accountable[Accountable] for effective Product Backlog[ScrumArtefact:ProductBacklog] management, which includes:
+The Product Owner[ScrumTeam:ProductOwner] is also accountable[Accountable] for effective Product Backlog[ScrumArtefact:ProductBacklog] management, which includes:

 - Developing and explicitly communicating the Product Goal[Commitments:ProductGoal];[ProductOwner,Accountable]
 - Creating and clearly communicating Product Backlog[ScrumArtefact:ProductBacklog] items[ProductBacklogItem];[ProductOwner,Accountable]
 - Ordering Product Backlog[ScrumArtefact:ProductBacklog] items[ProductBacklogItem]; and,[ProductOwner,Accountable]
 - Ensuring that the Product Backlog[ScrumArtefact:ProductBacklog] is transparent[ScrumPillars:Transparency], visible[ScrumPillars:Transparency] and understood.[ProductOwner,Accountable]

-The Product Owner may do the above work or may delegate the responsibility[ProductOwner:Responsible] to others.
+The Product Owner[ScrumTeam:ProductOwner] may do the above work or may delegate the responsibility[ProductOwner:Responsible] to others.
-Regardless, the Product Owner remains accountable.[Accountable]
+Regardless, the Product Owner[ScrumTeam:ProductOwner] remains accountable.[Accountable]

-For Product Owners to succeed, the entire organization must respect[ScrumValues:Respect] their decisions.
+For Product Owners[ScrumTeam:ProductOwner] to succeed, the entire organization must respect[ScrumValues:Respect] their decisions.
 These decisions are visible[ScrumPillars:Transparency] in the content and ordering of the Product Backlog[ScrumArtefact:ProductBacklog], and through the inspectable[ScrumPillars:Inspection] Increment[ScrumArtifacts] at the Sprint Review.

-The Product Owner is one person, not a committee.
+The Product Owner[ScrumTeam:ProductOwner] is one person, not a committee.
-The Product Owner may represent the needs of many stakeholders in the Product Backlog[ScrumArtefact:ProductBacklog].
+The Product Owner[ScrumTeam:ProductOwner] may represent the needs of many stakeholders in the Product Backlog[ScrumArtefact:ProductBacklog].
-Those wanting to change the Product Backlog[ScrumArtefact:ProductBacklog] can do so by trying to convince the Product Owner.
+Those wanting to change the Product Backlog[ScrumArtefact:ProductBacklog] can do so by trying to convince the Product Owner[ScrumTeam:ProductOwner].

-## Scrum Master
+## Scrum Master[ScrumTeam:ScrumMaster]

-The Scrum Master is accountable[Accountable] for establishing Scrum as defined in the Scrum Guide.
+The Scrum Master[ScrumTeam:ScrumMaster] is accountable[ScrumTeam:ScrumMaster:Accountable] for establishing Scrum as defined in the Scrum Guide.
 They do this by helping everyone understand Scrum theory and practice, both within the Scrum Team[ScrumTeam] and the organization.

-The Scrum Master is accountable[Accountable] for the Scrum Team’s[ScrumTeam] effectiveness.
+The Scrum Master[ScrumTeam:ScrumMaster] is accountable[ScrumTeam:ScrumMaster:Accountable] for the Scrum Team’s[ScrumTeam] effectiveness.
-They do this by enabling the Scrum Team[ScrumTeam] to improve[ScrumPillars:Adaption] its practices, within the Scrum framework.
+They do this by enabling the Scrum Team[ScrumTeam] to improve[ScrumPillars:Adaption] its practices, within the Scrum framework[ScrumFramework].

-Scrum Masters are true leaders who serve the Scrum Team[ScrumTeam] and the larger organization.
+Scrum Masters[ScrumTeam:ScrumMaster] are true leaders who serve the Scrum Team[ScrumTeam] and the larger organization.

-The Scrum Master serves the Scrum Team[ScrumTeam] in several ways, including:
+The Scrum Master[ScrumTeam:ScrumMaster] serves[ScrumTeam:ScrumMaster:Serve] the Scrum Team[ScrumTeam] in several ways, including:

-- Coaching the team members in self-management[selfManagement] and cross-functionality;
+- Coaching the team members in self-management[selfManagement] and cross-functionality;[ScrumTeam:ScrumMaster:Serve]
-- Helping the Scrum Team[ScrumTeam] focus[ScrumValues:Focus] on creating high-value Increments[ScrumArtifacts] that meet the Definition of Done[Commitments:DefinitionOfDone];
+- Helping the Scrum Team[ScrumTeam] focus[ScrumValues:Focus] on creating high-value Increments[ScrumTeam:ScrumMaster:Serve][ScrumArtifacts] that meet the Definition of Done[Commitments:DefinitionOfDone];
-- Causing the removal of impediments to the Scrum Team’s[ScrumTeam] progress; and,
+- Causing the removal of impediments to the Scrum Team’s[ScrumTeam] progress; and,[ScrumTeam:ScrumMaster:Serve]
-- Ensuring that all Scrum events[ScrumEvents] take place and are positive, productive, and kept within the timebox[timebox].
+- Ensuring that all Scrum events[ScrumEvents] take place and are positive, productive, and kept within the timebox[timebox].[ScrumTeam:ScrumMaster:Serve]

-The Scrum Master serves the Product Owner in several ways, including:
+The Scrum Master[ScrumTeam:ScrumMaster] serves[ScrumTeam:ScrumMaster:Serve] the Product Owner[ScrumTeam:ProductOwner] in several ways, including:

-- Helping find techniques for effective Product Goal[Commitments:ProductGoal] definition and Product Backlog[ScrumArtefact:ProductBacklog] management;
+- Helping find techniques for effective Product Goal[Commitments:ProductGoal] definition and Product Backlog[ScrumArtefact:ProductBacklog] management;[ScrumTeam:ScrumMaster:Serve]
-- Helping the Scrum Team[ScrumTeam] understand the need for clear and concise Product Backlog[ScrumArtefact:ProductBacklog] items[ProductBacklogItem];
+- Helping the Scrum Team[ScrumTeam] understand the need for clear and concise Product Backlog[ScrumArtefact:ProductBacklog] items[ProductBacklogItem];[ScrumTeam:ScrumMaster:Serve]
-- Helping establish empirical product planning for a complex environment; and,
+- Helping establish empirical product planning for a complex environment; and,[ScrumTeam:ScrumMaster:Serve]
-- Facilitating stakeholder collaboration as requested or needed.
+- Facilitating stakeholder collaboration as requested or needed.[ScrumTeam:ScrumMaster:Serve]

-The Scrum Master serves the organization in several ways, including:
+The Scrum Master[ScrumTeam:ScrumMaster] serves[ScrumTeam:ScrumMaster:Serve] the organization in several ways, including:

-- Leading, training, and coaching the organization in its Scrum adoption;
+- Leading, training, and coaching the organization in its Scrum adoption;[ScrumTeam:ScrumMaster:Serve]
-- Planning and advising Scrum implementations within the organization;
+- Planning and advising Scrum implementations within the organization;[ScrumTeam:ScrumMaster:Serve]
-- Helping employees and stakeholders understand and enact an empirical approach for complex work; and,
+- Helping employees and stakeholders understand and enact an empirical approach for complex work; and,[ScrumTeam:ScrumMaster:Serve]
-- Removing barriers between stakeholders and Scrum Teams[ScrumTeam].
+- Removing barriers between stakeholders and Scrum Teams[ScrumTeam].[ScrumTeam:ScrumMaster:Serve]

 # Scrum Events[ScrumEvents]